medical-software-quality/project-quality-plan/quality_plan.md

 * The risk assessment
   is written, reviewed and approved through the software development SOP[^3].

-* The risk assessment _may_ be owned by specific people.
+* The risk assessment _may_ be owned by some risk managers.
 When owned, changes to risks must be approved by the owners.

 * A risk is mitigated by either a design choice, tests or operational monitoring.